 TIP #5: Above all, simply strive for balance.
 Your kiddo won't have you hovering above them at lunch time when they're at school, so they'll eat what they choose, and leave what they will.
 I promise- that's fine (preaching to myself, people!).
 Kids are natural self-regulators.
 If left to their own devices, they'll eat when they're hungry, stop when they're full, and unless they have a specific issue like a sensory disorder, they will likely eat a variety- OVERALL, throughout the day, if you provide it.
 You provide the variety, they make the choice.
 No stress, mama!

 How do you ensure you are making healthier choices for your kids lunchbox?
-Share below, or on social media!
+Share on Instagram!